-One of the most popular and energy-efficient ways to seek relief from the hot Australian summer weather is with central air conditioning.
+One of the most popular and energy-efficient ways to seek relief from the hot Australian summer weather is with a central air conditioning system.

 A central air conditioning system cools your entire home or business from one large central location in your home, therefore being named “central” air conditioning.